semplice/releasenotes/numb/7-preview.md

 Additionally, please keep in mind the following notes about this preview snapshot:

-* There is no user interface to add, modify and remove users/groups
+* There is no user interface to add, modify and remove users/groups This has been implemented in master, soon it will land into the development repositories.
 * There is no user interface to modify power management preferences
   This has been implemented in vera-control-center version [0.32-1](https://github.com/vera-desktop/vera-control-center/compare/debian/0.31-1...debian/0.32-1)
 * tlp (power management) is missing